 - All DOL program evaluation reports and findings funded by the CEO are publicly released and posted on the complete reports section of the CEO website.
-DOL agencies, such as the Employment & Training Administration (ETA), also post and release their own research and evaluation reports.
+DOL agencies, such as the Employment and Training Administration (ETA), also post and release their own research and evaluation reports.
+Some program evaluations include data and results disaggregated by race, ethnicity, and gender, among others, where possible.
+DOL’s website also provides accessible summaries and downloadable one-pagers on each study.
 CEO is also in the process of ramping up additional methods of communicating and disseminating CEO-funded studies and findings, and published its first quarterly newsletter in September 2020.

 2.6 Did the agency use rigorous evaluation methods, including random assignment studies, for research and evaluation purposes?

 - DOL employs a full range of evaluation methods to answer key research questions of interest, including when appropriate, impact evaluations.
 Among DOL’s active portfolio of approximately 50 projects, the study type ranges from rigorous evidence syntheses to implementation studies to quasi-experimental outcome studies to impact studies.
 Examples of current DOL studies with a random assignment component include an evaluation of a Job Corps’ demonstration pilot, the Cascades Job Corps College and Career Academy.
-An example of a multi-arm randomized control trial is the Reemployment Eligibility Assessments evaluation, which assesses a range of strategies to reduce Unemployment Insurance duration and wage outcomes.
+An example of a multi-arm randomized control trial was the Reemployment Services and Eligibility Assessments evaluation, which assessed a range of strategies to reduce unemployment insurance duration and improve employment as well as wage outcomes.

-- The Department of Labor invested $11.34 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing .1% of the agency’s $10.9 billion discretionary budget in FY20.
+- The Department of Labor invested $8.04 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing .072% of the agency’s $11.1 billion discretionary budget in FY21.

 3.2 Did the agency have a budget for evaluation and how much was it?
 (Were there any changes in this budget from the previous fiscal year?)